-The American Studies Program began as an interdisciplinary M.A. course of studies in 1982.
-Under the direction successively of Robert J. Scholnick, Professor of English and American Studies, and of Bruce McConachie, Professor of Theatre and American Studies, the program developed its own curriculum, recruited faculty jointly with other departments, and gained approval from the state to offer the Ph.D.
-The first class of doctoral students entered the program in the fall of 1988.
 Since that time, the program has come to enroll about fifteen new students a year as candidates for M.A. and Ph.D. degrees.
 Our first doctoral students graduated in 1993.
-The faculty has expanded as well, numbering fourteen formal appointments in the program and including a director and five endowed chairs.
+The faculty has expanded as well, numbering thirteen formal appointments in the program and including a director and five endowed chairs.
 In addition, American Studies draws on the talents of regular adjuncts, visiting scholars, and affiliated members with appointments in other departments.
 This faculty supports not only graduate courses but also a growing undergraduate program.
 In 1991, American Studies was inaugurated as an independent undergraduate concentration.

-On both the graduate and undergraduate levels the program is committed to investigating, from an interdisciplinary perspective, aspects of life in the United States, the Americas, and the migratory and diasporic communities which have inhabited them, from the earliest period of occupation to the present time.
+On both the graduate and undergraduate levels the program is committed to investigating, from an interdisciplinary perspective, aspects of life in the United States, the Americas, and the migratory and diasporic communities that have inhabited them, from the earliest period of occupation to the present time.